blockades/mmt_resources/research/secp.md

 We have focussed on the technical feasibility of implementing a different elliptic curve type on SSB.
 While we have identified some challenges, we feel they can be overcome, and that building a working proof-of-concept is achievable.
 But we are aware that there is a long journey between having a proof-of-concept, and a real world working system that works with all the available clients with no bugs or issues.

+Furthermore, we have not explored the implications, what would be made possible and what are the potential advantages or issues.

 ## Related work

 - [Secp256k1 experiments](https://github.com/ameba23/secp_experiments) source code of experiments we did as research for this document